Lachrimae, or Seaven Teares

 Front page of Lachrimae or Seaven Teares Figured in Seaven Passionate Pavans.

 Lachrimæ or seaven teares figured in seaven passionate pavans, with divers other pavans, galliards and allemands, set forth for the lute, viols, or violons, in five parts is a collection of instrumental music composed by John Dowland.
 It was published by John Windet in 1604.

 It consists of a set of seven slow pieces which the composer calls tears ("teares" in Early Modern spelling) plus other pieces including some livelier numbers.

 The title page of Lachrimæ is adorned with a Latin epigram: "Aut Furit, aut Lachrimat, quem non Fortuna beavit" ("He whom Fortune has not blessed either rages or weeps").

 Dowland points out in his dedication that there are different types of tears.
 “The teares which Musicke weeps” can be pleasant; “neither are teares shed always in sorrow but sometime in joy and gladnesse”.

 Instrumentation

 As the title page suggests, the music is scored for five viols, or alternatively violins (that is, members of the violin family), and lute.

 Lachrimae pavans

 The seven pavans are variations on a theme, the "Lachrimæ pavan", which Dowland had already made well known as a lute solo and a song.
-(That pavan was reworked into the song "Flow my tears" in Dowland's Second Book of Songs (1600) and begins with a "falling tear" motif of four notes.)
+The pavan was reworked into the song "Flow my tears" in Dowland's Second Book of Songs (1600) and begins with a "falling tear" motif of four notes:

 The harmonies of the seven are intense, with lines weaving close together.
 Each was given a title by the composer, and there has been speculation that the group forms a narrative or musical journey, though any meaning remains unclear: